Home biogas cheat sheet downloads banner ad.

 • Normal “wet” anaerobic digestion > 5% to 20% Total Solids (TS) content

-“Dry” anaerobic digestion systems (for example the Dranco system) 30% to 45% TS with the upper limit being the ability to find pumps capable of pumping these high and viscous mixtures.
-For example, at the start of the 2000s, Dranco was said to be using concrete pumps which were designed for construction sites, because these were the most rugged pumps available in the early 2000s.
+“Dry” anaerobic digestion systems (for example, the Dranco system) use 30% to 45% TS, with the upper limit being the ability to find pumps capable of pumping these high and viscous mixtures.
+For example, at the start of the 2000s, Dranco was said to be using concrete pumps that were designed for construction sites, because these were the most rugged pumps available in the early 2000s.

 • Solid materials handling in the recent “dry-handled” type anaerobic digestion systems, would have TSs substantially above 45% TS.